 - Abertay University expects all staff, students and visiting researchers to adhere to the highest standards of integrity in the conduct of their research.
-Members of the University have a collective responsibility to protect the good names of their colleagues and the institution by ensuring that their own research adheres to the principles of good research conduct and that they promote good research practice within the institution's research community.
+Members of the academic community at Abertay have an individual and collective responsibility to protect the good names of their colleagues, the institution and the wider scholarly endeavour by ensuring that their own research adheres to and promotes the highest principles of good research practice.
 This document aims to facilitate this process by setting out a code of conduct and good practice in research.
-The Code covers all research activities, irrespective of funding source, and including contract research and research activities conducted within the framework of a consultancy agreement.
-It should be read in conjunction with other University Regulations, policies and guidelines; for example with regards to staff and student discipline and health and safety practice. - Drawing on the UK funding bodies' definition used in the Research Excellence Framework, as described in Assessment framework and guidance on submissions (2011), 'research' is defined as, 'a process of investigation leading to new insights, effectively shared.
+The Code covers all research activities and responsibilities, irrespective of funding source, including contract research and research activities conducted within the framework of a consultancy agreement.
+It should be read in conjunction with other University Regulations, policies and guidelines; for example, with regards to staff and student discipline and health and safety practice. - Drawing on the UK funding bodies' definition used in the Research Excellence Framework, as described in Assessment framework and guidance on submissions (2019/01), 'research' is defined as, 'a process of investigation leading to new insights, effectively shared.
 It includes work of direct relevance to the needs of commerce, industry, and to the public and voluntary sectors; scholarship; the invention and generation of ideas, images, performances, artefacts including design, where these lead to new or substantially improved insights; and the use of existing knowledge in experimental development to produce new or substantially improved materials, devices, products and processes, including design and construction'.
+Research includes work that is published, disseminated or made publicly available in any form as research outputs, and includes confidential reports, as well as unpublished dissertations and theses.